 Many versions of this deck also include the Abombwe discipline card: as it's a Trifle, hence a cheap card to improve Fakir al Sidi or Sanjo.

 The Magaji variant disregards Fakir al Sidi and Matata to use the Magaji Umdava and Nkule Galadima instead.
 Together with Uchenna, they all can play No Secrets From the Magaji, a powerful addition to the intercept module.
 Furthermore, this allows the inclusion of some political actions for a bit more versatility.
 To free some slots up, the bleed power of the deck is toned down.
 Noel Giménez Infante's deck from the 2012 Spanish ECQ is a good example of this variant.

 Pentex™ Subversion has been modified by an errata in September 2019.
-It does not prevent a vampire to act anymore, so it should not be included in future versions of this deck.
+It does not prevent a vampire to act anymore, so it is less powerful and should probably not be included in the deck anymore.

 Villein has been modified by an errata in June 2018 to limit the blood taken to a maximum of 5.
 It should still be as efficient as ever in this archetype, though.